 Red Flags detection will involve procedures to verify identity and monitor transactions associated with enrollment into and maintenance of existing covered accounts.
 Responses to prevent and mitigate identity theft may include: continue to monitor the account; contact the student or employee; change passwords; close and reopen account; refuse to open a new covered account; notify law enforcement or Internal Audit, or determine that no response is warranted under the particular circumstances.

 VI.
 EFFECTIVE DATE AND APPROVAL

 The initial program was approved by the Board of Visitors and is effective May 1, 2009.
-The Board of Visitors hereby delegates to the Program Administrator the responsibility to oversee development, implementation, and administration of the Program; training of appropriate staff; and service provider arrangements.
-This policy shall be reviewed and revised, if necessary, annually by the Committee to become effective at the beginning of the university’s fiscal year, unless otherwise noted.
+The Board of Visitors hereby delegates to the Program Administrator the responsibility to oversee development and administration of the Program; training of appropriate staff; and service provider arrangements.
+This policy shall be reviewed and revised as necessary.

 Carol D. Kissal